-The PCS/PMA or SGMII cores in the Vivado designs rely on the 625MHz SGMII output clock of the PHY of port 3 (PHY address 0xF).
-The DS83867 PHY does not enable this clock output by default, nor does the standard driver, so we need to modify the driver so that it can be enabled.
-Also, SGMII autonegotiation is disabled in the PCS/PMA or SGMII core for port 3, therefore we need to modify the driver so that it can also disable SGMII autonegotiation in the PHY.
+SGMII autonegotiation is disabled in the PCS/PMA or SGMII core for port 3, therefore we need to modify the driver so that it can also disable SGMII autonegotiation in the PHY.

-To fix both of these issues, we patch the DP83867 driver to accept two extra properties in the device tree:
+To allow for this, we patch the DP83867 driver to accept an extra property in the device tree:

-- ti, dp83867-sgmii-autoneg-dis: When added to the GEM node, this will disable the SGMII autonegotiation feature when the PHY is configured (eg. ipconfig eth0 up) - ti, dp83867-sgmii-clk-en: When added to the GEM node, this will enable the 625MHz SGMII clock output of the PHY (ie. enable 3-wire mode)

-Both of these properties should be included in the gem3 node or the axi_ethernet_3 node of the device tree (depending on the Vivado design being used).
+• ti, dp83867-sgmii-autoneg-dis: When added to the GEM node, this will disable the SGMII autonegotiation feature when the PHY is configured (eg. ipconfig eth0 up) This property should be included in the gem3 node or the axi_ethernet_3 node of the device tree (depending on the Vivado design being used).

-The source code for this patch can be found in this path of the Github repo: PetaLinux/src/common/project-spec/meta-user/recipes-kernel/linux/linux-xlnx
+The source code for this patch can be found in this path of the Github repo: PetaLinux/src/common/ project-spec/meta-user/recipes-kernel/linux/linux-xlnx